Real world health outcomes in people with cystic fibrosis after initiation of a new combination treatment

 The subject may benefit from the information obtained during the study.
 Depending on the usual practice of performing tests and investigations at your local centre, the subject may have more diagnostic tests performed that can be used by the local team.
 People in research studies see their CF team more than those not involved in research studies.
 This could be associated with better outcomes.

 Almost all medical investigations and treatments have some risks.
 The following tests are associated with mild discomfort: Nasal lavage (irritating, like doing a nasal rinse).
-Sputum induction – subject is encouraged to cough after having nebulised hypertonic saline (can cause excessive coughing).
+Sputum induction – the subject is encouraged to cough after having nebulised hypertonic saline (can cause excessive coughing).
 Blood tests (we will endeavour to collect blood for RECOVER only when it is already needed for clinical care - annually).

 The subject may have CT scans as part of the advanced tests required for this study.
 They would not have these scans if they did not take part in the study.
 These procedures use ionising radiation to form images of the lungs.
 Ionising radiation can cause cell damage that may, after many years or decades, turn cancerous.
 We are all at risk of developing cancer during our lifetime.
-This will happen to about 50% of people at some point in their life.
+This will happen to about 50% of people at some point in their lives.
 Taking part in this study will increase the chances of this happening from 50% to 50.1 %.

 Where is the study run from?

-RECOVER will be co-ordinated through the Royal College of Surgeons in Ireland.
+RECOVER will be coordinated through the Royal College of Surgeons in Ireland.

 When is the study starting and how long is it expected to run for?